Bin-Huang/NodeSpider/README.md

 // create a plan
 const planA = n.plan(function (err, current) {
     if (err) {
-        // if throws error, retry the task for a maximum of 3 times return n.retry(current, 3);
+        // if throws error, retry the task of not more than 3 times. return n.retry(current, 3);
     }
-    const $ = current.$;    // use jQ to extract data from web pages console.log($("title").text());
+    const $ = current.$;    // you can use jQ
+    console.log($("title").text());

     // easily save the data extracted from web page